 - After the session – write a list for yourself of what information you need to consolidate or clarify, and personalise any materials used in the group (e.g. summary notes) so that you can reinforce the content.

 - Have fun!
 For the next 4-6 months the books will be your best friend.
 So take some opportunities to make study enjoyable – even if it’s just taking a packet of Tim Tams to your study group!

 If you’re having trouble finding a study partner or group, there are several options:

 - Try the exam groups on Facebook

-- You can also join our Virtual Study Group via Facebook, where we discuss clinical reasoning cases each week.
+- You can also join our Virtual Study Group via Facebook, where we discuss clinical reasoning cases.